Houston Foreclosure Attorney

 Important Considerations in Home Foreclosure

 In order to stop a foreclosure, it is important that the Chapter 13 reorganization be filed before the foreclosure date.

 Note that a Chapter 13 plan generally does not reduce the amount of the mortgage payment.
 However, a Chapter 13 plan often includes comprehensive reorganization of debts, including payment of substantially less unsecured debt.
 Depending on the facts of each situation, a Chapter 13 plan can often achieve a reorganization that works for the debtor.

+As a Houston foreclosure attorney, Keeling Law Firm can answer all your questions.
 Filing a Chapter 13 reorganization is complicated.
 Do not wait until the last minute.
-If you are behind on your mortgage payments, schedule a meeting with an experienced consumer bankruptcy lawyer.
+If you are behind on your mortgage payments, schedule a meeting with an experienced home foreclosure defense lawyer in Houston.

 Click here to Request More Information or call us today at 713.686.2222